3 Ways To Elevate A Living Space (To Your Space)

 The space is yours; you will make the call.

 Today, I am only here to provide you with a path, to help you alter your space to your taste.

 We hate to waste time and energy.
 So, for spaces, it is good to make informed decisions.

 I know this sound all serious.
 But think about it for a second, when we are well informed, we make better decisions.

-We see clarity in the step we take with the knowledge we have acquired.
+We see clarity in the steps we take with the knowledge we have acquired.

 The track record of what we learn will help us discern what to toss out of our space, and what we should highlight.

 We may not master everything yet.
-But nailing these two, theory and practice, will enrich our journey.
+But nailing theory and practice will enrich our journey.
 These two things work hand in hand.

 Personalized rooms are not built over night.